rhkchan/webProject/README.md

 SimpleWebProject.zip
 SimpleWebProject.war

 You can either deploy the war file in a webserver or import the project into Eclipse and run it on a deployed webserver like Apache-Tomcat.
+For the later you will need to configue the path for the JDK, Apache-Tomcat and the library for javax.json-1.0.jar.

 URL: